lvzt/Mens-toilet-interactive-device-project-EN/README.md

 According to the system engineering procedure, functions should be assigned to low level subsystems.
 The procedure should be iterated until enough evidence suggests the subsystems can be designed, manufactured and tested.

-#### 2. Allocate nonbehavioural requirements: linked houses of quality
+#### 2. Allocate non-behavioural requirements: linked houses of quality

-Just like the behavioural requirements, nonbehavioural requirements should be allocated on subsystems as well.
+Just like the behavioural requirements, non-behavioural requirements should be allocated on subsystems as well.
 Some engineering characteristics, such as weight, should be allocated on every subsystem levels; other engineering characteristics, such as velocity, should be presented on the interactions between different subsystems.
 The process of allocation is preformed by connecting related quality houses.

 # 'pic to be added'